 176,000 sqft, 23,000+ works of art, and centuries of history captured.

 The Chazen Museum of Art is one of Madison’s most eclectic and celebrated collections, sharing how visual arts enrich the human experience.
-Let’spaint a picture of the museum’s historical ties, major influences, and how to visit the free galleries yourself.
+Let’s paint a picture of the historical ties, major influences, and how to visit the free museum yourself.

 While guided tours are currently on hold, you can check out hours, parking information + more right here.
 Pro tip: Visitors may sketch in the galleries, just be sure to review the guidelines before starting your very own masterpiece in the museum.